Reproducing subgroups of $Sp(2,\mathbb{R})$. Part I: algebraic classification: Abstract

 \section{Abstract}

-We classify the connected Lie subgroups of $\Sptwor$ whose elements have the triangular form \eqref{lowertriangular}.
-The classification is up to conjugation within the symplectic group $\Sptwor$.
+We classify the connected Lie subgroups of the symplectic group $\Sptwor$ whose elements are matrices in block lower triangular form.
+The classification is up to conjugation within $\Sptwor$.
 Their study is motivated by the need of a unified approach to continuous 2D signal analyses, as those provided by wavelets and shearlets.